IceHe/lib/js/typescript/tsconfig-json.md

 **Do not emit compiler output files like JavaScript source code, source-maps or declarations.**

-_This makes room for another tool like Babel, or swc to handle converting the TypeScript file to a file which can run inside a JavaScript environment._
+_This makes room for another tool like [Babel](https://babeljs.io/), or [swc](https://github.com/swc-project/swc) to handle converting the TypeScript file to a file which can run inside a JavaScript environment._

 _You can then use TypeScript as a tool for providing editor integration, and as a source code type-checker._

 ##### noEmitHelpers

+Instead of importing helpers with [importHelpers](https://www.typescriptlang.org/tsconfig#importHelpers), you can provide implementations in the global scope for the helpers you use and completely turn off emitting of helper functions.

 ……